 At any stage, DLBCL is usually treated with the aim of curing it.
 It often responds well to treatment and many people go into complete remission (no evidence of lymphoma).

 Your specific outlook depends on the stage of your lymphoma, the exact type of DLBCL you have, your general health and many other individual factors.
-Your medical team is best placed to advise you on your outlook based on your individual circumstances.
+Your lymphoma specialist is the best person to talk to about the likely outcome of your treatment.
 They can use the results of your tests and other individual factors (for example, your age and how fit you are) to calculate a score that helps predict how likely you are to respond to a particular treatment.

 Survival statistics can be confusing as they don’t tell you what your individual outlook is – they only tell you how a group of people with the same diagnosis did over a period of time.
 Remember that treatments are improving all the time and survival statistics are usually measured over 5 or 10 years after treatment.
 This means that statistics only tell you how people did in the past.
 Those people may not have received the same treatment as you.
 Because of this variability, many people do not find survival statistics helpful.